Are you considering trying XRP trading for the first time? Let’s help you with that.

 Here’s a list of the safest places to trade XRP

-If you feel ready to get started, check out the table above.
+If you feel ready to trade ripple, check out the table above.
 Need more to do research first?
 Then keep reading.

 What do I need to trade Ripple?

-A good knowledge base is the most important when it comes to trading any cryptocurrency, and it;s not different when it comes to XRP.
+A good knowledge base is the most important when it comes to trading any cryptocurrency, and it’s not different when it comes to XRP trading.
 Get to know the key terms and principles that go with online crypto trading, as well as the history of Ripple’s price performance.
-That way you’ll have an idea if it’s the crypto for you and have a handle on the basics of how to trade cryptocurrencies.
+That way you’ll have an idea if it’s the crypto for you and have a handle on the basics of how to trade cryptocurrencies, including Ripple.

-Here are three key services that can be used for trading Ripple:
+Here are three key services that can be used for XRP trading:

 - Exchange – A cryptocurrency exchange allows you to trade Ripple in multiple ways.
 You can trade Ripple as part of a pair of cryptocurrencies (such as with Bitcoin) or with a traditional fiat currency (such as U.S. dollars or British pounds).
 Exchanges are best reserved for more experienced traders, as they’re typically more challenging to navigate than other trading methods.